 The good news is that many firms recognise they need to change.
 According to a recent Orbium and Accenture survey, 78% of wealth managers acknowledge they need to address their business model inertia.

 The challenge is how to achieve that.
-Wealth Dynamix’s CEO and Co-founder Gary Linieres, and Marketing Director Lucy Heavens, were joined by Orbium’s Head of Strategy and Change Ian Woodhouse, Kleinwort Hambros’ Group COO Tara Palmer and Coutts’ Client Needs and Advice Journey Owner David Pallister for a webinar to discuss what successful firms are doing to boost revenues and cut costs in order to get their cost-to-income ratios under control.
+Wealth Dynamix’s CEO and Co-founder Gary Linieres, and Marketing Director Lucy Heavens, were joined by Orbium’s Head of Strategy and Change Ian Woodhouse, Kleinwort Hambros’ Group COO Tara Palmer, and Coutts’ Client Needs and Advice Journey Owner David Pallister for a webinar to discuss what successful firms are doing to boost revenues and cut costs in order to get their cost-to-income ratios under control.

 Revenues will be tougher to generate in a post-Covid environment, so firms need to focus on improving their client experience across the whole client journey.
 This starts with streamlining and digitising onboarding journeys so that clients are not forced to enter the same information multiple times as they move through the process.
 In addition, onboarding needs to be intuitive and simple to understand especially for those clients who are not as comfortable with technology.
 Firms should also be offering multichannel servicing, and adopting a hybrid adviser model that brings together technology and human expertise to deliver a hyper-personalised experience.
-And firms need to broaden their proposition to clients, from providing more holistic financial planning advice to offering different investment opportunities, such as ESG investing or other types of thematic strategies.
+Firms need to broaden their proposition to clients, from providing more holistic financial planning advice to offering different investment opportunities, such as ESG investing or other types of thematic strategies.

 Wealth managers need to accelerate their digital transformation efforts to reduce costs and eliminate the inefficiencies associated with legacy systems.
 This begins with improving data processing and avoiding data silos so that wealth managers can benefit from new technologies such as artificial intelligence (AI) and machine learning (ML).
 By leveraging AI and ML advisers will gain deeper client insights that can be used to provide that hyper-personalised advice.
 Firms also need to adopt technology to improve productivity by automating routine tasks.
 This will free up advisers to concentrate on where they can add the most value, such as spending more time engaging with clients and less time on repetitive administrative tasks.
 AI-driven insights can also help firms identify what clients are at risk of leaving or who might inherit wealth, enabling advisers to intervene at the right time with the right offer.